OHDSI/TheBookOfOhdsi/SqlAndR.md

 - Different database platforms have different SQL dialects, and require different tools to query them.

-- The **SqlRender** and **DatabaseConnector** R packages provide a unified way to query data in the CDM, allowing the same analysis code to be run in different environments without modificiation.
+- The **SqlRender** and **DatabaseConnector** R packages provide a unified way to query data in the CDM, allowing the same analysis code to be run in different environments without modification.

 - By using R and SQL together we can implement custom analyses that are not supported by the OHDSI tools.